pypa/setuptools/docs/deprecated/distutils/apiref.rst

    .. method:: CCompiler.execute(func, args[, msg=None, level=1])

-      Invokes :func:`distutils.util.execute`.
+      Invokes ``distutils.util.execute``.
 This method invokes a  Python function *func* with the given arguments *args*, after  logging and taking into account the *dry_run* flag.

    .. method:: CCompiler.spawn(cmd)

-      Invokes :func:`distutils.spawn.spawn`.
+      Invokes ``distutils.spawn.spawn``.
 This invokes an external  process to run the given command.

    .. method:: CCompiler.mkpath(name[, mode=511])

-      Invokes :func:`distutils.dir_util.mkpath`.
+      Invokes ``distutils.dir_util.mkpath``.
 This creates a directory  and any missing ancestor directories.